Andre601/mkdocs-materialx/docs/contributing/requesting-a-change.md

 # Change requests

-Material for MkDocs is a powerful tool for creating beautiful and functional documentation.
+MaterialX for MkDocs is a powerful tool for creating beautiful and functional documentation.
 With more than 20,000 users, we understand that our project serves a wide range of use cases, which is why we have created the following guide.